yesunhuang/file-renamer/README.md

-# File Renamer v1.2.0
+# File Renamer v1.3.0

-A powerful utility for batch renaming files and managing folder structures.
+A powerful utility for batch renaming files and managing folder structures, now with advanced AI capabilities.

 ## Features